Historical AdvisorsRichard Drew Carey (1934-2013)

 Lucien Bonner 1853-?

-(Dr. Newman was buried at Overton but his tombstone resides now in the Dorcheat Museum).
+(Dr. Newman was buried at Overton but his tombstone was removed by vandals and resides now in the Dorcheat Museum).

 As has been recognized in multiple online publications, there are now 4 existing tombstones at Overton Cemetery.
 Prior to the moving of Dr. Newman’s tombstone to the Dorcheat Museum, there were five.